 - Show the relationships between metadata in graphical form in a way that is easy to understand

-Furthermore, it can improve business-level metadata governance, increase collaboration, and allow companies to speed time-to-value by facilitating 360-degree customer views, fraud detection, and delete data is silos, among other features.
+Furthermore, it can improve business-level metadata governance, increase collaboration, and allow companies to speed time-to-value by facilitating 360-degree customer views, fraud detection, and deleting data in silos, among other features.
 What’s more, by exploiting metadata metrics, AI/ML algorithms can learn over time and provide advanced predictions regarding the integration and the management of data.